No parent likes to see their baby cry, but crying is how babies communicate their needs.

 - Make sure you are calm before picking up your child again.

-Read our fact sheet on shaken baby syndrome for more information.
+Read our fact sheet on shaken baby syndrome (link in French) for more information.

 Things to keep in mind